hjhsalo/hjh-dbapp/README.md

 ## To run

-* Run the application with
+* Build the application and run with
   `java -jar ./hjh-dbapp/target/hjh-dbapp-1.0-20200613-jar-with-dependencies.jar`

 ```